EME path loss

 There are two parts to this reflection.
 First, I’ve modelled the Moon as a giant billboard of 3,475km diameter.
 The ‘gain’ of this billboard is the ratio of the power density from the passive repeater, to the power density which would exist at the same point if the passive repeater was replaced by an isotropic antenna.

 It’s well established that the Moon reflects primarily from the area near the centre facing Earth.
 I can approximate this by assuming that the effective diameter is 0.7*3,475km, or 2,432km.
-This gives me an effective gain of 143.3dB.
 There is much discussion in the ham literature about how much of the Moon is an effective reflector.
-The 0.7 factor above comes from a paper given at an EME conference back in 2010.
+The 0.7 figure above comes from a paper given at an EME conference back in 2010.
+This does seem generous and a lower value may more appropriate.

 Second, I need to consider that the Moon is not a perfect reflector, even in the area in which the bulk of the reflections occur.
 Past measurements have concluded a reflection coefficient of about 6.5%.
 So, just 6.5% of the energy incident is reflected.
 There is some dispute in the literature suggesting a better refection coefficient (of up to 10%) at VHF frequencies, but a pessimistic 6.5% will be assumed here.
-This equates to a loss of 11.9dB.
+This equates to a loss of about 12dB.

 Round trip path loss